Code-Institute-Submissions/hidden-gems/README.md

 * Code to understand combining media queries was found on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries)

 * Code to create the EmailJS function and understanding of the EmailJS API was referenced from Code Institute's lesson titled 'Putting it all together, Sending Emails Using EmailJS'

+* Code to resolve the parallax issue with iOS devices was found on StackOverflow.
+This can be viewed [here](https://stackoverflow.com/questions/23838718/fixed-background-cover-becomes-zoomed-in-mobile-view/23839133#23839133)

 * Code to help implement the Google Maps API was from Code Institute's lesson titled 'Putting it all together, Google Maps'.
 * Code to help in implenting the Google Maps API was also from the official documentation.
 This can be seen [here](https://developers.google.com/maps/documentation/javascript/overview)